ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 ### 1. Computational Core & Verification Notebooks

-* **`Mertens-Riemann-zeros-CALCULATE-100000.nb`** The primary engine responsible for ingesting, scaling, and handling the core transcendental calculations across the full 100,000 non-trivial zero spectrum.
-It contains the vectorized algorithms necessary to construct the massive multi-dimensional lattice models without precision loss.
+* **`Mertens-Riemann-zeros-CALCULATE-100000.nb`** The primary engine responsible for calculating the full 100,000 non-trivial zero spectrum at 250-digit arithmetical precision. it outputs a text file, whose comma separators you can manually replace by spaces.

-* **`Mertens-Riemann-zeros-ANALYTICAL-CHECK_RAWDATA-calculation-FINAL.nb`** A diagnostic and verification notebook focused on validating data integrity.
-This script manually cross-examines raw mathematical invariants (such as calculating the absolute derivative $|\zeta'(\rho_1)| \approx 0.793166$ and checking it against the raw dataset) to guarantee that the imported files are mathematically uncorrupted.
+* **`Mertens-Riemann-zeros-ANALYTICAL-CHECK_RAWDATA-calculation-FINAL.nb`** This notebook creates the amplitude and phase information in regards to the non-trivial Riemann zeta zeros.
+It outputs two text files that need no manual adjustment.

 * **`Mertens-Riemann-100000zeros-ANALYTICAL-CHECK_Factor-of-2-miscalculation-FINAL.nb`** The definitive forensic execution log and script.
-It runs the four main mathematical framework strategies to pin down the exact failure mechanism of the historical code:
+It runs our four main Mathematica code strategies to pin down the exact failure mechanism of the alleged historical 1985 disproof:
     * *Code A (Wide Grid Sweep):* Localizes spatial neighborhoods around the LLL target coordinate.
     * *Code B (Integer Destruction Bypass):* Bypasses machine-integer type promotion bugs.
     * *Code C (Pure Phase Alignment):* Simulates perfect phase intersections to locate the absolute theoretical physical ceiling ($\sim 0.528537$).